Need help with depression? Then you're in the right place . . . for help!

-It is important, for people who suffer from depression, to know that it often responds very well to treatments like hypnotherapy and success rates are quite often very high.
+It is important, for people who suffer from depression, to know that it often responds very well to treatments like hypnotherapy and success rates are often quite high.
 But it is equally important to understand more about the different types and causes of depression!
 While the term "depression" is used universally to describe this condition, it is anything but one condition, because there are so many types and each can present with some similar or different symptoms.
 Also, in many cases I see, there hasn't been a medical diagnosis, so, its a little unclear what type or even if they have depression.
 Sometimes it is a mood disorder, others it can just be the consequence of and feelings related to an anxiety disorder (this falls mostly under the self-diagnosed category).
 Some examples of depression types are:

-While I have had much success in treating clients, in Singapore, with depression by using hypnotherapy and other methodologies, we must not overlook the seriousness of this illness!
-The truth is, that depression is a serious mental health condition and worse than that, it is becoming more and more prevalent with each passing generation; which should in and of itself, be telling us something about our society or the world we now live in?
+While I have had much success in treating clients, in Singapore, with varying types of depression (using hypnotherapy and other methodologies), we must not overlook the seriousness of this condition!
+The truth is, that depression, generally speaking, is a serious mental health condition and worse than that, it is becoming more and more prevalent with each passing generation; which should, in and of itself, be telling us something of concern about our society or the world we now live in?

-For this reason, therapists, in general, need to avail themselves of the nature, causes and progression of this serious condition and how that relates to their client, ahead of making any generalised statements on how it can be treated.
+For this reason, therapists, in general, need to avail themselves of the nature, causes and progression of this serious condition and how that relates to their client, before making any generalised statements on how it can be treated.
 Each case of depression is a combination of many factors, some of which are unique to the individual client themselves and the particular way their life evolved from birth.
 To help clients overcome this condition, I have been studying the human brain for many years now.
 And while the brain consists of two hemispheres, with 4 lobes per hemisphere - plus the cerebellum and brainstem (hindbrain), Kordiniam Brodmann, Identified some 52 areas, many of which have divisions.
 So, in that sense, the brain is not really a single brain as such, it is a series of interconnected areas, which are related, interrelated and intrarelated.

-- some kind of brain injury (a fall, punch, heading a football etc.)
+- some kind of brain injury (a knock or a fall, punch, heading a football etc.)

 - a psychotic illness, causing or including a psychotic depression (hallucination and/or delusion)